AlexandreCK/ING-BUS/README.md

 ### Common Issues

 - **Office selection**: Occasionally, when selecting an office location from the administration panel, the selection might not be immediately visible in the UI.
 To resolve this, simply close and reopen the post creation panel.
 The previously selected office location should now be correctly displayed.
+- **Running the development environment**: "operation not permitted error" Navigate to this path \ing-bus\node_modules\.vite and delete the "deps" directory and run again the "npm run dev" command.

 # License